dotzeno/yahboom-raspi-cooling-fan/README.md

 **3. Download Scripts to Device and Extract**

-Download 'RGB_Cooling_Hat_x64.zip' from my [Releases](https://github.com/dotzeno/yahboom-raspi-cooling-fan/releases/download/v0.1/RGB_Cooling_HAT_x64.zip) and extract to the destination directory of your choice.
+Download 'RGB_Cooling_Hat_x64.zip' from my Releases and extract to the destination directory of your choice. or click [here](https://github.com/dotzeno/yahboom-raspi-cooling-fan/releases/download/v0.1/RGB_Cooling_HAT_x64.zip).

 **4. Run one or more of the Python scripts**